frozenexplorer/inksync/README.md

 # InkSync - Real-Time Collaborative Whiteboard

-A real-time collaborative whiteboard where multiple users can draw, erase, and add text on a shared canvas with instant synchronization.
+A real-time collaborative whiteboard application where multiple users can draw, erase, add text, and create shapes on a shared canvas with instant synchronization.
+Built with Next.js, Socket.io, and Clerk authentication.

 ## Features

 - **Real-time Collaboration**: Multiple users can draw simultaneously with instant sync
-- **Drawing Tools**: Pen, Eraser, and Text tools with customizable options
+- **Drawing Tools**:
+  - **Hand Tool**: Pan and navigate the canvas
+  - **Pen Tool**: Draw on the canvas with customizable colors and brush sizes
+  - **Eraser Tool**:
+    - **Stroke Mode**: Erase entire strokes at once
+    - **Pixel Mode**: Erase parts of strokes with adjustable size
+  - **Shape Tool**: Draw rectangles, ellipses, lines, and arrows
+  - **Text Tool**: Add text with font family selection and size control
 - **Customization**:
-  - Multiple colors (11 color palette)
+  - Extensive color palette (64+ colors) with custom color picker
   - Adjustable brush sizes (2px - 16px)
-  - Text tool with font family selection and size control
+  - Text tool with multiple font families and size control
   - Eraser with stroke and pixel modes
+  - Shape tools with fill, opacity, and dash style options
 - **Room-based**: Create or join rooms via unique Room IDs
 - **Easy Sharing**: Share via invite link or room code
 - **User Roles**: Host (first user) can clear the board; participants can draw